xylous/gitstatus/README.md

-# gitstatus.zsh
+# gitstatus

-`gitstatus.zsh` is a plugin made for prompts - it tells you how many things have changed since the last git commit in a repository.
+`gitstatus` is a plugin made for prompts - it tells you how many things have changed since the last git commit in a repository.

 ## Why such a thing?